How High Volume E-Commerce Sellers are Customizing their Packaging

 If you continue to delight your customers with experiential and branded unboxing, these repeat customers turn into loyal brand fans.
 This customer retention allows you to grow your brand without spending exorbitant costs on customer acquisition.

 Loyal brand fans who enjoy the unboxing experience are also more likely to share that experience on social media.
 74% of consumers ages 18 to 25 say that they’ll share a recent online purchase on social media if the product packaging is unique.
-This user-generated content instantly boosts your social proof, brand awareness, and word of mouth marketing.

 These residual marketing effects also improve your credibility.
 The more frequently people post about your products, the more “legitimate” your brand appears to future customers.
 Moreover, a professional unboxing experience sets you apart from the “amateurs” who are simply throwing their goods in a brown box.
 A branded box shows you as a company, not a seller.